 Special Tax District

-Seabrook Point is what is termed a “Special Tax District”.
+All properties in Seabrook Point are within what is termed a “Special Tax District”.

 The Seabrook Point Special Tax District was created in 1990; this arrangement, with Beaufort County, provides paving and maintenance of the roadways and roadway drainage within Seabrook Point.
-This Special Tax District is governed by a Board of Commissioners appointed by Beaufort County Council.
+This Special Tax District is governed by a Board of Commissioners.
+Candidates for Commissioners are proposed by the Board of Directors of the SP POA and approved by Beaufort County Council; the County Council posts a list of Commissioners here.
 Click on the embedded links below to view the documents which describe the establishment and maintenance of this Tax District.
-We regard the creation and sustainment of this Special Tax District as an advantageous differentiator for owners of property in Seabrook Point.
+This Special Tax District is a differentiator for owners of property in the Seabrook Point subdivision; if you wish to contact the STD Commissioners, please do so via email or regular mail, using the contact details provided on the Contact Us page.

 Each lot within the Seabrook Point Special Tax District is assessed a special tax of $350 per year; this tax is collected by the Beaufort County Treasurer as a component of your Real Property tax bill.